 10. Buy used than new.

 Instead of getting new products, choose those that have already aged into the manufacturing cycle.
+Shop secondhand.
 This will save in many levels.
 First, it saves resources that go into producing new stuff.
 Second, it saves money since used always costs less than new.
-Lastly, this gives stuff a new life and diverts them from landfill.
+Lastly, this gives stuff a new life and diverts them from landfills.

 11. Entertain by low impact activities.